Hanukkah stabbing suspect was questioned about November synagogue knifing

 "We didn't know anything at that time and we had no evidence, and we had no probable cause to do anything other than follow a lead," Weidel told reporters at Ramapo Town Hall.

-Saturday night's machete attack left 72-year-old Josef Neumann in grave condition, and his loved ones struggling to cope with the senseless violence.
+Saturday night's machete attack left Josef Neumann, 72, in grave condition, and his loved ones struggling to cope with the senseless violence.

 "The emotions fluctuate," Neumann's daughter, Nicky Kohen, told NBC New York.
-"We are sad, we're angry, we are outrage.
+"We are sad, we're angry, we are outraged.
 We don't understand why this happened."

 Neumann has been unconscious since Saturday's attack and remains in intensive care at Westchester Medical Center.

-Chief Weidel said his investigators also want to discover how Thomas allegedly came to pick his victims.
+Weidel said his investigators also want to find out how Thomas allegedly came to pick his victims.

 "We too want to know why this individual went to that location," Weidel said.
 "What connection, if any, there was to the congregation or the rabbi or that house?
 That's part of the investigation."

-Rockland County prosecutors are expected to present evidence against Thomas to a grand jury on Friday.
+Rockland County prosecutors are expected to present evidence against Thomas to a grand jury Friday.

 Defense lawyer Michael Sussman insists his client is not anti-Semitic, but suffers from mental illness.